 As of March 30, 1996, the Company had net cash and cash equivalents of \$21.6 million.
-The Company's actual cash availability on the date hereof will be less than at March 30 because of greater working capital needs during the second calendar quarter.
+The Company's actual cash availability on the date hereof will be less than at March 30 because of greater working capital needs during the third calendar quarter.
 Nevertheless, the Company believes that cash flows from operations and funds available under existing credit facilities (principally the Credit Agreement) will be sufficient to meet its future debt service obligations, projected capital expenditures and working capital requirements, as well as to provide the flexibility to fund future acquisitions.

-Concurrently with the Note Offering, the Company is undertaking the Common Stock Offering, which is not conditioned upon the consummation of the Note Offering.
+The Company is currently undertaking the Common Stock Offering, which is not conditioned upon the consummation of the Note Offering.
 The Note Offering is, however, conditioned upon the consummation of the Common Stock Offering.
 The Notes will be subordinated in right of payment to all existing and future senior indebtedness of the Company, including the indebtedness evidenced by the Credit Agreement, the New Credit Agreement and the Senior Subordinated Notes.
 The Notes will rank pari passu in right of payment with the Subordinated Notes.
-The net proceeds to the Company from the Common Stock Offering will be used to repay indebtedness outstanding under the Credit Adreement.
+The net proceeds to the Company from the Common Stock Offering will be used to repay indebtedness outstanding under the Credit Agreement and/or the New Credit Agreement.

 The Credit Agreement and the New Credit Agreement, together with the Senior Subordinated Notes, the Subordinated Notes and the Notes, impose or will impose various restrictions and covenants on the Company, including, among other things, financial covenants relating to the maintenance of minimum operating profit and net worth levels and interest coverage ratios as well as restrictions on indebtedness, guarantees, acquisitions, capital expenditures, investments, loans, liens, dividends and other restricted payments and asset sales.
 Such restrictions, together with the leveraged nature of the Company, could limit the Company's ability to respond to market conditions, to provide for unanticipated capital investments or to take advantage of business opportunities.
+During the year ended December 31, 1995, the Company's capital expenditures aggregated approximately \$110.7 million.
+For the years ended December 31, 1994 and 1993, capital expenditures of the Company were \$103.1 million and \$45.9 million, respectively.
+For 1996, the Company anticipates capital expenditures of approximately \$175.0 million, reflecting a full year of AI operations and approximately \$10.0 million relating to the Masland Division.